qseptq7qsept/LineRougher/README.md

 ## Dependencies

-All dependencies required for Threshold Scribbler will be automatically installed in a Python virtual environment via the provided `install.bat` script:
+All dependencies required for LineRougher will be automatically installed in a Python virtual environment via the provided `install.bat` script:

 - opencv-python
 - numpy